 - Intermission / Snack / Break

-- Presentation of Scheduled Program (Internal Speaker or Auction)
+- Guest Speaker Intro, Presentation, Q&A OR Scheduled Program (Internal Speaker or Auction)

 - Adjournment of Meeting